2020 Annual Report Highlights: From Shelter Resident to First-Time Homeowner

 Ms. Williams is close to finishing her degree in psychology and is thinking about the future.
 She’s considering freelancing, wants to complete her book and is interested in exploring photography.

-“Things are just beautiful,” Ms. Williams.
+“Things are just beautiful,” says Ms. Williams.
 “I’m truly grateful and happy.”

 Read the full 2020 Vera House Annual Report.